chas-academy/platinum-client/README.md

 | Redirect User     | `redirect@email.com`   | When `redirect` is set with complete URL, e.i. `https://github.com/anthub-services`, user shall be redirected to external page if no location path (referrer) found on the Sign In page |
 | Blocked User      | `blocked@email.com`    | User is signed in but the account is blocked |
 | Unauthorized User | `<any invalid email>`  | Simply enter wrong `email` and/or `password` |

+## Workspace Settings

+Workspace settings found in Workspace Settings.vscode if you are not using vs code please add corresponding settings for your editor. it's alsow recomended to install the folowing plugins for vs code:

+ESLint
+Prettier
+Flow Language Suport

+## Flow

+to install flow on your machine write:
+`brew install flow` for mac & linux `npm install --global flow-bin` for windows

+## Husky

+precommit-hook added which runs prettier to autoformat (if possible) before commit, if there are mistakes in the code that prettier can't correct, you will not be allowed to commit